 The court will attempt to divide assets and debts in the most equitable manner.
 Equitable does not always mean equal, though.
 Factors such as the length of the marriage, whether the assets were brought into the marriage and the contribution of each party will be carefully examined.
 We can investigate your finances and provide some direction about the possible obstacles you might face through the process.

 - I received an inheritance while married.
 Will my inheritance be divided as a marital asset?

 Generally, no. Property that is inherited or received by one spouse as a gift is not typically considered a marital asset unless it is commingled with the other spouse’s assets.
 If the property was used equally by both parties in the marriage, the court might consider a division.
 Contact our firm to discuss your specific situation.

-If you have questions regarding property division, we encourage you to contact Barberi Law.
+If you have questions regarding property division, we encourage you to contact the legal team at Barberi Law.
 We will send you a free copy of Mr. Barberi’s book, which details several of the most common questions and concerns that other clients have had.
 If you would like to schedule a consultation to discuss your specific situation, call (989) 546-7124, or complete our online contact form.Contact Us Today!